TomasBoda/audio-visualiser/docs/documentation.md

 #### Equalizer Visualiser
 The [Equalizer](../src/gui/visualisers/equalizer/Equalizer.h) visualiser plots a two-dimensional visualisation of the decibel magnitudes (vertical axis) of the frequency bins (horizontal axis).

-There is one important thing about the plotting that is non-trivial, which is that the frequency bins are not distributed equally among the horizontal axis.
+There is one non-trivial thing about this visualiser that needed to be dealt with to ensure smooth animation. \
-That is because in a relatively normal wave file, the lower frequencies are usually much louder than the higher frequencies, which results in not so aesthetic visualisation.
+In a standard (properly mixed and mastered) wave file, the lower frequencies are usually much louder than the higher frequencies, which results in a very unevenly distributed plot.
 Therefore, I opted for specifying frequency ranges and their corresponding widths in pixels, which results in a much aesthetically pleasing visualisation.

 For this to work, I needed to create helper arrays with the delimiters, widths and frequency bin indexes.